reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 title: "Getting Started with Express"
 categories: ["Node"]
 date: 2022-01-20T00:00:00
 excerpt: "Express is a web application framework for Node.js.
 We can use this framework to build APIs, serve web pages, and other static assets and use it as a lightweight HTTP server and backend for our applications.
-In this article, we will introduce the Express framework and learn to use it to build HTTP servers, REST APIs, and web pages."
+In this article, we will introduce the Express framework and learn to use it to build HTTP servers, REST APIs, and web pages using both JavaScript and TypeScript."
 image: images/stock/0115-2021-1200x628-branded.jpg
 url: getting-started-with-express
 ---

 Express is a web application framework for Node.js.
 We can use this framework to build APIs, serve web pages, and other static assets and use it as a lightweight HTTP server and backend for our applications.

-In this article, we will introduce the Express framework and learn to use it to build HTTP servers, REST APIs, and web pages.
+In this article, we will introduce the Express framework and learn to use it to build HTTP servers, REST APIs, and web pages using both JavaScript and TypeScript.

 {{% github "https://github.com/thombergs/code-examples/tree/master/node/express/getting-started" %}}